 This is technically part 2 of this Animals and Religions series.
 I never thought BUAV’s association with religious organisations looked potentially effective, curious to see the impact the new video [neither captioned nor subtitiled, previously embedded here, something happened where my blog replaced it with a sega, so look for Vanaron ka Udhaar] will have, perhaps song is the best medium to carry the message to Hindus?
 I had met the vet involved in monkey breeding, a Hindu, who came to a ‘debate’ to defend the monkey trade and call anyone who didn’t support it terrorists.
-There was otherwise no apathy at the event (public screening of Earthlings, that the BBRH municipality sponsored kindly) but it’s disheartening to witness the levels of individual apathy concerning absolutely every issue here (by most, not only religious folks).
+There was otherwise no apathy at the event but it’s disheartening to witness the levels of individual apathy concerning absolutely every issue here (by most, not only religious folks).

 An example of this apathy may well be reflected in comments to the video on YT: One comenter said ‘May Hanuman help [the monkeys]’.
 Will people help them too?
-In a country far from secular, one could think this ‘trade’ shouldn’t be happening in the first place.
-We need to help raise awareness, help bring a stop to this!
+In a country far from secular, one could think this ‘trade’ shouldn’t be happening?
+We need to help raise awareness, help bring a stop to this.
 When politicians use religious and cultural places as their personal platform, I wish religious leaders who have pledged support to BUAV would confront them on the monkeys’ behalf but it seems unlikely.

 Whether or not one is inspired by the ancient epic where Hanuman is a character, bottomline: hinduism claims to preach ahimsa.
-What actually happens in our lives and everyday life is anything but ahimsa.
-Arguably himsa is a defining trait of our world but we ought to strive to do the least possible harm.
-Should temples and monasteries not at least quit dairy?
-And tell people that animal testing entails false claims that it is potentially helpful when it is actually harmful?
-Are they making people aware of viable alternatives to vivisection?
+What actually happens in our lives and everyday life is anything but.
+Arguably himsa is a defining trait of our world but Hindus go over and above that.
+Should temples and monasteries not at least quit dairy when they have cow vigilantes killing for the meat that results from dairy, or rumours?
+And shouldn’t they tell that animal testing entails false claims that it is potentially helpful when it is actually harmful?
 Are they telling people that animal reseach is scientifically unsound?
-Would people believe them when people have been brainwashed to be skeptical of even the few scientists who can speak about this openly without repercussions (funding issues or worse)?
-Are they reminding people that most detergents on sale in this country involve pointless and cruel tests on animals?
-It’s relevant, people shower specifically to attend a Hindu ritual or temple.
-If they hear of any issues at temples or monasteries, people hopefully follow up on them and become more aware and perhaps likely to act.
+No they rather encourage the drinking of cow urine for alleged health benefits.
+Just as well they stay silent, when people have been brainwashed to be skeptical of even the few scientists who can speak about this openly without repercussions (funding issues or worse)?
+Are Hindus reminding people that most detergents on sale in this country involve pointless and cruel tests on animals?
+It’s extra relevant, people shower and wear clean clothes specifically to attend a Hindu ritual or go to the temple.

 Many people go on religious pilgrimage to India regularly and because of the demographics most Mauritians surely know a relative, neighbour or friend who goes there.
-The culture here is such that one may ask for purchases one cannot find here, usually these entails jewellery and clothing, in Tamil or Marathi regions, and Benares and so on, mostly silk – cruel silk, or in what conditions were the gold or stones mined (emphasis on pilgrimage!)?
+The culture here is such that one may ask for purchases one cannot find or find as cheaply here, usually these entails jewellery and traditional clothing, in Tamil or Marathi regions, and Benares and so on, mostly silk – cruel silk, and in what conditions were the gold or stones mined (emphasis on pilgrimage!)?